-Priority Agency Request Explanation Location 4/26 DOHMH Other animal and pest control requests Increase funding for rodent extermination on city streets 8/26 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers 10/26 DHS Expand street outreach Increase funding for Homeless Services Outreach personnel, especially during the overnight hours and provide DHS with updated information Technology equipment.
-11/26 DOHMH Other programs to address public health issues requests Increase funding for the Department of Health Enforcement of all food vendor rules and regulations.
-17/26 DOHMH Increase health inspections, e.g. for restaurants Provide funding for inspectors and enforcement personnel in agencies dealing with restaurants and food trucks.
-18/26 DFTA Enhance programs for elder abuse victims Provide funding for Eviction Prevention Services for At-Risk Senior Citizens.
+Priority Agency Request Explanation Location 4/28 DOHMH Animal and pest control requests including reducing rat and mosquito populations Increase funding for rodent extermination on city streets 8/28 DFTA Enhance home care services Increase funding for services to Older Adults including Personal and Home Care, Transportation Services, Meals-On-Wheels, Senior Congregate Care Meal Programs and Case Managers.
+Covid-19 has highlighted the effects of food insecurity, and must continue to be addressed.
+10/28 DHS Expand street outreach Increase funding for mental health and other services targeted to the homeless as well as for Homeless Services Outreach personnel, especially during the overnight hours.
+12/28 DOHMH Other programs to address public health issues requests Increase funding for the Department of Health Enforcement of all food vendor rules and regulations.
+17/28 DOHMH Increase health and safety inspections, e.g. for restaurants and childcare programs Provide funding for inspectors and enforcement personnel in agencies dealing with restaurants and food trucks, especially as it might relate to Covid-19 enforcement, should that still be necessary.

-25/26 DHS, Provide, expand, or Further increase funding for more permanent housing for homeless people.
+20/28 DFTA Enhance programs for elder abuse victims Provide funding for Eviction Prevention Services for At-Risk Senior Citizens.
+25/28 HRA Provide, expand, or enhance rental assistance programs Further increase funding for more permanent housing for homeless people.